-The Statement of Accounts was authorised for issue by the Director of Resources on 5 June 2017.
+The Statement of Accounts was authorised for issue by the Deputy Chief Executive by 31 May 2018.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2017, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2018, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.